nest/nest-simulator/doc/guides/connection_management.rst

 Spatially-structured networks
 -----------------------------

-If nodes are created with spatial information, it is possible to create connections with attributes based on node positions.
+If nodes are created with spatial distributions, it is possible to create connections with attributes based on node positions.
 See :doc:`Spatially-structured networks <spatial/index>` for more information.